itamarrosenblum/Ecommerce-Project/README.md

 - Admin can add new products.
 - Admin can edit existing products.
 - Admin can add new categories.
-- Admin can edit categories name.
+- Admin can edit categories names.

 ## 3rd Party SDK Integration
 #### Integrated 3rd party SDK for images storing.